kcelik369/Project4_Team6/README.md

 See the full Tableau Visualization on [Tableau Public](https://public.tableau.com/app/profile/elizabeth.morgan4663/viz/Project4Team6-TitanicVisualizations/TitanicPassengerDataAnalysis) or download the `Titanic_Visualizations.twbx` found in this github repository.

 ## Data Model Implementation
-**Kerim**
-A Python script initializes, trains, and evaluates a model (10 points)
-The data is cleaned, normalized, and standardized prior to modeling (5 points)
+The first step of the data processing stage was to merge the test CSV files and then assign the files to a train or test variable.
+Next null values were dropped from the "Embarked" column since there was no significant loss in the data by doing so.
+To ensure that data types were correct, the `.astype()` function was used to convert appropriate columns to strings.
+The "Age" column contains 177 null values out of 891 entries, therefore a significant amount of data would be lost if we dropped null values.
+Instead, estimated median values for "Age" were replaced across sets of "Pclass" and "Gender" feature combinations with null values...

-The full ETL process is contained within the "DataProcessing" Jupyter notbook, while model testing and analysis is in "ModelEvaluation".
-The "SQLCode" notebook contains more data transformation and analysis utilizing SQL.
+The full ETL process is contained within the `DataProcessing.ipynb`, while model testing and analysis is in `ModelEvaluation.ipynb`.
+The `SQLCode.ipynb` contains more data transformation and analysis utilizing SQL.
 All notebooks were run in [Google Colab](https://colab.research.google.com/); as a result, there are segments of redundant code present to make running the code as simple as possible without too many file uploads.
 You'll need to add the relevant files in a "Resources" folder in Colab, which can be found near the top of the Jupyter notebooks.
 Output files such as refined datasets and a tree diagram will need to be downloaded from Colab.
-Our best performance was around 86% from the CatBoost model.

 ## Data Model Optimization
-**The model demonstrates meaningful predictive power at least 75% classification accuracy or 0.80 R-squared.
-(5 points)**
-**Tan**
-Data Model Optimization (25 points)
-The model optimization and evaluation process showing iterative changes made to the model and the resulting changes in model performance is documented in either a CSV/Excel table or in the Python script itself (15 points)
-I have done two classifications and one neural network model.
-For the two classifications, I used the CatBoost and AdaBoost classifiers.
-CatBoost is a gradient-boosting library that's particularly effective for categorical data.
-AdaBoost is short for Adaptive Boosting and is a machine-learning algorithm used for classification tasks.
-It is an ensemble learning method that combines multiple weak learners to create a strong learner.
-CatBoost was initialized and iterations were set to 500.
-I also try to control the step size at each iteration during the gradient boosting process.
-I then train, predict, and evaluate the model to get an accuracy of 0.86.
-This turns out to be our best-performing model.
-AdaBoost is later implemented using sci-kit learn as well.
-I generate a synthetic classification dataset that creates 1000 samples with 4 features, 2 of which are informative for classification.
-I then train, predict, and evaluate the model to get an accuracy of 0.84.
-Neural network model using TensorFlow's Keras API
-I set up input features, and layer sizes and created a new sequential neural network model.
-I then add the first layer and set the activation to ReLu (Rectified Linear Unit), which is commonly used in hidden layers to introduce non-linearity.
-I then set the second, third, and output layers and set all their activations to sigmoid.
-Sigmoid functions are often used in hidden layers for binary classification problems.
-Sigmoid is also chosen in the output layer because the problem is a binary classification, where the output needs to be between 0 and 1.
-I print a summary of the model, including the layers, their output shapes, and the number of trainable parameters in the model.
-It provides a concise overview of the model architecture.
-I then compile and fit the model to get an accuracy of 0.83

-**Overall model performance is printed or displayed at the end of the script (10 points)**
-**Kylie**
-Summary of Model Performance
+Summary of Model Performance in Supervised Machine Learning Logistic Regression:
-Logistic Regression:
 The confusion matrix of the logistic regression model revealed that the model accurately classified 541 instances of non-survival and 302 instances of survival in the training data.
 In the testing data, it correctly identified 193 instances of non-survival and 80 instances of survival.